Welcome to the Dunedin Rhododendron Group

 The Dunedin Rhododendron Group produces an annual plant list which is only available to members.
 From this list members may purchase rare and choice rhododendron hybrids and species not widely available to the public.
 There is also an extensive range of associated plants not easily sourced.

 During the winter months we hold a series of lectures held monthly on rhododendron related topics.
-During these evenings members have the opportunity to interact with each other and avail themselves of our library which specializes in rhododendrons and associated plants.
+During these evenings members have the opportunity to interact with each other and avail themselves of our library which specialises in rhododendrons and associated plants.

 In spring and autumn, visits to gardens are organised and the Group maintains a fine private three acre garden, Tannock Glen, which members and the general public may visit at any time of the year.